FranklinSamboni/mockeando/README.md

 8. From here my recommendations is to start looking the modules in the following order, Domain -> API -> Cache -> Presentation -> UI
 9. Look at the UTs structure when reviewing API and Presentation layers.

+ ## Frameworks
+ - UIKit
+ - CoreData
+ - Foundation
+ - XCTest

+## Xcode
+ - Project built with 14.0.1 xcode version

+Note: There is not external depedencies